How drug decriminalization in BC could help save lives

-Beginning in January 2023, the BC government will remove criminal penalties for possessing small amounts of illicit drugs including heroin, cocaine and methamphetamine.
+Beginning January 31, 2023, the BC government will remove criminal penalties for possessing small amounts of illicit drugs including heroin, cocaine and methamphetamine.

 Dr. Eugenia Oviedo-Joekes, an addictions expert at UBC’s School of Population and Public Health, answers some key questions about the decriminalization of illegal drugs — and how it could help save lives in BC.

 More than 2,200 British Columbians died due to illicit drug use in 2021.
 How will this decriminalization plan help address the overdose crisis in BC?